 In this particular example, we are opportunistically entering into an iron condor because we would be short both a call credit spread, as well as a put credit spread.

 These trades will allow you to be profitable on 90% - 95% of your trades.
-You will also earn anywhere from 30% - 60% in profits every single year.
+You can also earn around ~35% a year by selling premium.

 Discover the Best Trading Strategy for Consistent Profits